zitamello/About-Me/README.md

 # About-Me
-About-Me Simple Read-Me

-Learning Programming and Design with just a mug of coffee and lo-fi OSTs.
+<p align="center"> Learning Programming and Design with just a mug of coffee and lo-fi OSTs. </p>

 <p align='center'>